KeremAlperBatal/ArduinoDriveStation/README.md

 # ArduinoDriveStation Library

-ArduinoDriveStation is a library for Arduino projects that enables communication over Bluetooth and provides functionality to control the behavior of the project based on the received data.With this library, you can set your robot to teleop mode, autonom mode and disabled mode via Bluetooth.
+ArduinoDriveStation is a library for Arduino projects that enables communication over Bluetooth and provides functionality to control the behavior of the project based on the received data.With this library, you can set your robot to teleop mode, autonom mode, disabled mode and practice mode via Bluetooth.You can also get the data from the joystick and control your robot with it on V2.0

 ## Installation